phillipivan/companion-module-dan-dugan-model-n/companion/HELP.md

 ## Support for other models
 At present only the Model M & N are explicitly supported.
 With that said, the dugan units share a common api.
 The Model M & N represent a complete set of API commands.
 All other units (MY-16, Model-E3A, etc) support a subset of of these commands.
 The core channel controls are supported by all units.
-Until such time as the other models are directly supported, set the the channel count to the appropriate value, and dont use the functions not supported by your unit.
-Bulk state reporting varies between units, so stateful commands rather than explit commands may be problematic.
+It is advised to set the the channel count to the appropriate value, turn the metering off, and dont use the functions not supported by your unit.
+This functionality is untested.

 ## Version History

-### Version 0.1.0
+### Version 0.8.0
 - W.I.P.